 As the probability of being the right answer is not nil, it is better to choose the questions as C (which is like a standard answer among people).
 This does not work in tests where there will be negative marking for wrong answers.

-How to Solve Multiple Choice Questions Correctly: 25 Smart Tips
+How to Answer Multiple Choice Questions Correctly: 25 Smart Tips

 The following mentioned are few multiple-choice test tricks and strategies on how to pass a multiple-choice test without studying.